roytuts/jwt/spring-security-api-auth-jwt/readme.rst

-You can go through the tutorial https://www.roytuts.com/spring-security-authentication-and-role-based-authorization-using-jwt/
+Please follow the tutorial https://roytuts.com/spring-security-authentication-and-role-based-authorization-using-jwt/

+For spring boot 3 the java files will be appended with _3.